 An immersive arts workshop for children

+What happens when professional artists partner with children’s imaginations?
 Creative Fusion fosters relationships between renowned professional artists, the student and the art-making process, and cultivates an in-depth and life-long experience with the arts.

 Creative Fusion is a week-long arts workshop for children 7 to 12 years old, to discover contemporary and traditional artistic methods through the mentorship of professional artists.
 Participants work closely alongside each mentor artist in a studio setting, focusing on the professional-level artistic process.